eebbesen/freerider_api/README.md

 `rake heroku:deploy_and_run`

 ## Jobs
+### `poll_and_dropbox_vehicles`
+This task polls for and places one file per run per city in a dropbox location.

+`rake poll_and_dropbox_vehicles`

+Or for just one city

+`rake poll_and_dropbox_vehicles['twincities']`

+I have it set up as a Heroku scheduled job.

 ### `poll_and_persist_vehicles`
-This task polls for and persists the vehicle/locations for all cities.
+This task polls for and persists the vehicle/locations for all cities into the database.

 `rake poll_and_persist_vehicles`

 Or for just one city

 `rake poll_and_persist_vehicles['twincities']`

-I have it set up as a Heroku scheduled job.

 ## `locations`
 This task returns the URI-ready city names where Car2Go operates